 • Topics of interest: Risk-driven AI training, metrics and benchmarks; testing and simulation for uncertain operating environments; safe retraining and continual learning; proactive monitoring and dynamic safety cases; moral responsibility; legal liability; investigating AI-related incidents.

-• Safety of increasingly autonomous AI systems: Understanding and addressing the implications of transferring decisions from humans to AI-enabled systems.
+• Safety of increasingly autonomous AI systems: Addressing the implications of transferring decisions from humans to AI-enabled systems.

 • Topics of interest: Understanding human-AI interaction; designing safe joint cognitive systems; assurance of safe transition between human and AI control; achieving effective human oversight and human-centred explainability; preserving human autonomy and accountability; reducing risk of diluting human value by human-AI teaming.